Siddhesh4501/DSA-Project-SudokuSolver-using-Backtracking-Algorithm/README.md

 ### Project Name:
 # DSA-Project-SudokuSolver-using-Backtracking-Algorithm

-### Hello guys, Welocome to our Sudoku-Solver Programme.
+### Hello guys, Welcome to our Sudoku-Solver Programme.

 - This programme helps you to find solution for any size of Sudoku.
 Not limited by size of Sudoku :)